ljpengelen/java-meetup-jwt/parallel-containers-post.md

 You'll probably need to do something completely different for your own use case.

 Once both containers are running, the tests for the app are executed by the step `sh "mvn verify"`.
-This step is specific to Java and Maven and is unrelated to running containers in parallel.
+This step is specific to Java and Maven and is again unrelated to running containers in parallel.

 If you want to see this in action, take a look at https://github.com/ljpengelen/java-meetup-jwt.
 The example above is a simplified version of the Jenkinsfile used for this project.